Pelosi Signals An End To Her Hold On Articles Of Impeachment

 Loading...

-Pelosi's hold on the articles was designed to help Senate Minority Leader Chuck Schumer, D-N.Y., more time and space to build pressure on McConnell to include witness testimony as part of the rules governing the process.
+Pelosi's hold on the articles was designed to give Senate Minority Leader Chuck Schumer, D-N.Y., more time and space to build pressure on McConnell to include witness testimony as part of the rules governing the process.

-McConnell has defended his proposed approach, saying it mirrors the impeachment trial of former President Bill Clinton.
+McConnell has defended his proposed approach, saying it mirrors the impeachment trial of President Bill Clinton.
 Democrats say it is an unfair comparison because during the Clinton trial, the Senate was considering re-calling witnesses who had already testified before the House.
 This time, Democrats want to hear from people whose testimony the Trump administration has blocked.

 "We will not let them say this is just like Clinton.
 Fair is fair — it is not," Pelosi said.
 "Documentation, facts, witnesses, truth.
 That's what they're afraid of."